-Medicaid Home and Community Based Services (HCBS) waivers give financial help to qualified individuals to help them avoid living in a nursing home.
+- Medicaid HCBS waivers: Medicaid Home and Community Based Services (HCBS) waivers give financial aid to qualified individuals to help them avoid living in a nursing home.
 In many states, they pay for home remodels because they increase a person’s chance of aging in place.
 Check out your state's eligibility requirements on Paying for Senior Care’s website.

-The VA offers home modification financial assistance in the form of multiple grants.
+- Veteran programs: The VA offers home modification financial assistance in the form of multiple grants.
 Veterans can also take advantage of the Veterans Directed Home and Community Based Services program.
-This program offers financial aid to keep veterans living in their home.
+This program offers financial aid to keep veterans living in their own homes.
 Read more about veteran programs and grants on the Department of Veterans Affairs website.

 - Non-Medicaid government assistance: Government programs like The Department of Housing and Urban Development (HUD) and the U.S. Department of Agriculture have programs that help seniors with home remodels.
 HUD offers home improvement loans, and the Department of Agriculture offers grants, all geared towards helping people stay out of nursing homes.
 Not all states offer these programs.
 Check to see if your state is on the list of states offering assistance.